Pa1best/direct-shape-framework/CONTRIBUTING.md

 ### :bulb: Suggesting Enhancements

 We are using [GitHub Issues](https://guides.github.com/features/issues/) for Suggesting Enhancements.
 Before creating a new Issue, please check [existing Issues](https://github.com/PalbestGit/oss-enterprise/issues).
-If somebody already suggested similar idea support it by adding a comment with :+1: or explain why it should be added ASAP.
+If somebody already suggested similar idea support it by adding a comment with :+1: or add your opinion why it should be usefull.

-> **Use [Add] prefix** in the Issue Title to help others identify this Issue as Suggesting Enhancements
+Or [create a new Issue](https://github.com/electron/electron/issues/new) and press Get started in Feature request section.

 ### :computer: Submitting A Pull Request